RIVarX/.github/profile/README.md

 ## Brief Explanations

 RIVar stands for a variable, built upon the established concept of calculated fields.
 Considering a formula like `Amount=Dose*Duration`, in which `Amount` is automatically computed based on the values of `Dose` and `Duration`.
 In using RIVar, the meaning of creating computed fields is reserved for only when the formula declares `Amount` firstly.
-However, we can add a formula `Amount=Concentration*Volume`.
+We can then add a formula `Amount=Concentration*Volume`.
 This provides an extended meaning: adding a *filling option*, or adding an *indirect input option*.

 The current provided implementation is that each variable is an *observable stream* from [RxJS](http://reactivex.io/rxjs).
 Also the assigned expressions for these variables are implemented as observable streams.
 The observable stream of a variable is created from merging the observable streams of the whole assigned expressions.